hazraChandrima/nirmas/README.md

 # WhatsApp Chat Screenshot Capture Tool

-This Python script automates the process of capturing screenshots of a WhatsApp chat on an Android device.
+It automates the process of capturing screenshots of a WhatsApp chat on an Android device.
 It uses the **Android Debug Bridge (ADB)** to communicate with the device and Python libraries for image processing and comparison.

 ## Features